canersevince/ChainPots1-old-repository/readme.md

 ## p5js script is derivated from the source below
 https://openprocessing.org/sketch/1227657

+Changes made:
+-Edited the canvas properties
 -Added random number generator from the token hash coming from the backend.
+-Added color schemas and edited the draw function